 - 3-4 C. powdered sugar

-- ½ cup (1 stick/8 Tablespoons) unsalted butter (set at room temp about 10 minutes, but should still be cool)
+- ½ cup (1 stick/8 Tablespoon) unsalted butter (set at room temp about 10 minutes, but should still be cool)

-- 8 oz. cream cheese (directly from fridge)
+- 8 oz. cream cheese (directly from the fridge)

 - 1 teaspoon pure vanilla extract